Aljaz20/Conference-Paper-Assignment-Using-GA/README.md

 ## Approach
 ### Representation
-I created a structured representation for the **preference matrix**, **friendship matrix**, and **authorship constraints**, which were modeled to capture relationships between reviewers and papers effectively.
+I created structured representations for the **preference matrix**, **friendship matrix**, and **authorship constraints** to capture the relationships between reviewers and papers effectively.
 Assignments were represented as matrices, where each cell indicated whether a reviewer was assigned to a specific paper.
 A fitness function was implemented to evaluate assignments based on preference scores while minimizing constraint violations.

 ### Genetic Algorithm
-I adapted and implemented a genetic algorithm to generate optimized assignments:
-- Customized **crossover and mutation** functions ensured that offspring assignments adhered to constraints.
-- The algorithm penalized violations such as exceeding reviewer capacities or assigning friends to the same paper.
+I implemented the genetic algorithm from scratch, designing customized crossover and mutation functions to ensure that assignments adhered to all constraints.
+The algorithm penalized violations such as exceeding reviewer capacities, assigning friends to the same paper, or violating authorship restrictions.
+This custom approach allowed for greater flexibility and control over the solution's design.
-- Libraries such as PyGAD were utilized and extended to suit the problem's requirements.

 ### Diversity and Complexity
 To explore a broader solution space, I incorporated diversity-enhancing strategies within the algorithm.
 This ensured that the solution set included various feasible assignments, reducing the likelihood of stagnation in local optima.